Bilal ibn Rabah: Bilal's appearance

-In his book, Bilal ibn Rabah, Muhammad Abdul-Rauf states that Bilal "was of a handsome and impressive stature, dark complexion with sparkling eyes, a fine nose and bright skin.
+In his book, Bilal ibn Rabah, Muhammad Abdi-Rauf states that Bilal "was of a handsome and impressive stature, dark complexion with sparkling eyes, a fine nose and bright skin.
 He was also gifted with a deep, melodious, resonant voice.
 He wore a beard which was thin on both cheeks.
 He was endowed with great wisdom and a sense of dignity and self esteem."
-Similarly, in his book The Life of Muhammad, William Muir states that Bilal "was tall, dark, and with African feature and bushy hair."
+Similarly, in his book The Life of Mahomet, William Muir states that Bilal "was tall, dark, and with African feature and bushy hair."
 A source states that Bilal had a nose described as ajna', meaning as being a raised nose with hair that was thick and not curly, and eyes that were sparkling and hazel-colored.
 His skin was described as being 'adam shadid al-udmah', extremely dark brown.
 Bilal's Arabic appearance of having a raised nose, bushy thick non-curly hair with slightly lightly colored eyes, yet having been very strongly built with his chest being prominent, raised height, dark-skinned, features associated with having African ancestry can be attributed to the fact that his father Rabah was an Arab, and his mother Hamamah was an Abyssinian.
 Muir also states that noble members of the Quraysh despised Bilal and called him "Ibn Sawda" meaning, son of the black woman.